FAQ

 keyboard_arrow_down

-Wolf Scholars will travel across Canada to provinces they have not lived in after their first year, and globally for two weeks in the summers after years 2 and 3 of the Program.
+Wolf Scholars will travel across Canada after their first year, and globally for two weeks in the summers after years 2 and 3 of the Program.
 The international travel component will be to dynamic regions of global importance critical to the changing world moving forward - example regions include Asia, and the Middle East.
 Exact destinations will be determined closer to the travel date.
 All travel will take the maximum safety precautions and will be led by experienced professors, Foundation staff and local leaders

 keyboard_arrow_down

-No. Wolf Scholars can join any U of T college for Faculty of Arts & Science students.
+No. Wolf Scholars can join any U of T College.

 What will be financially covered by the Wolf Scholars Program?